streamlit/docs/content/streamlit-cloud/enterprise/sso_adfs.md

 ## Configuring Microsoft ADFS SSO

-The configuration of ADFS SSO for your organization requires a few quick steps that should be completed by your organization's IT team or technical administrator.
+The configuration of Microsoft ADFS SSO for your organization requires a few quick steps that should be completed by your organization's IT team or technical administrator.

 1. Please complete [this form](https://docs.google.com/forms/d/e/1FAIpQLSenELJzAZaBV8852b-HJMeecO_LAwYJ6zuYbXLK0lMVexCF4Q/viewform)